 The timing couldn't be more significant.
 Just weeks ago, OpenAI announced expanded partnerships with government agencies, while Microsoft and Google have both deepened their defense sector engagements.
 The Pentagon's break with Anthropic opens the door for these competitors to capture what could be billions in future government AI contracts.

-What caused the split remains unclear, but industry insiders point to fundamental tensions. raised over $7 billion from investors including and has maintained strict acceptable use policies that limit military applications.
+What caused the split remains unclear, but industry insiders point to fundamental tensions.
+Anthropic raised over $7 billion from investors including Google and has maintained strict acceptable use policies that limit military applications.
 The company's constitutional AI approach emphasizes safety guardrails that may not align with defense department requirements for flexibility and control.